 The current interest rate for Direct Subsidized/Unsubsidized Loans is determined each June for new loans being processed for the upcoming award year, which runs from July 1 to the following June 30.
 The fixed interest rate will be for the life of the loan.
 The government will deduct an origination (processing) fee from each Direct Subsidized/Unsubsidized Loan disbursement.
-Refer to https://studentaid.ed.gov/sa/types/loans/interest-rates for the actual interest rate and origination fee for your Direct Subsidized/Unsubsidized Loans.
+Refer to https://studentaid.gov/understand-aid/types/loans/interest-rates for the actual interest rate and origination fee for your Direct Subsidized/Unsubsidized Loans.
 The federal government pays the interest on a Direct Subsidized Loan while a student attends school at least half-time, during the first six months of repayment once a student graduates or drops below half time enrollment (referred to as a grace period), and during a deferment period.
 Direct Unsubsidized Loans begin accruing interest at the time the loan disburses.
 A student may defer the interest payment or may choose to pay the interest quarterly.
+Both options are listed on the electronic Master Promissory Note (MPN).

-Prior to receiving the first loan disbursement, borrowers are required to electronically accept the award(s) on the TU Portal, complete entrance counseling and an electronic Master Promissory Note (MPN) at studentloans.gov.
-Both documents must be completed before funds are received at TU.
+Prior to receiving the first loan disbursement, borrowers are required to electronically accept the award(s) on the TU Portal, complete entrance counseling and an electronic Master Promissory Note (MPN) at https://studentaid.gov/.
+Both the entrance counseling and the MPN must be completed before funds are received at TU.
 A Direct Subsidized/Unsubsidized MPN is valid for ten years.
 Direct Subsidized/Unsubsidized Loans are made in two equal disbursements for a two-semester loan.
 At least one-half of the loan period must elapse before the second disbursement can be released.
 Direct Subsidized/Unsubsidized Loans credit to the student’s Bursar account no earlier than the first day of class each semester.
 A disbursement funds letter will be emailed to the student’s TU email address when funds credit.
 A student has the right to cancel all or any portion of the loan within 14 days of the loan crediting their student Bursar account.
-It is the student’s responsibility to notify the Office of Student Financial Services, in writing, if they wish to reduce or cancel their student loan(s).
+It is the student’s responsibility to notify Student Financial Services, in writing, if they wish to reduce or cancel their student loan(s).
 Repayment begins six months after the student ceases to be enrolled at least half–time.
 Exit counseling is required upon leaving the university.
-Refer to https://studentaid.ed.gov/sa/repay-loans/understand/plans for repayment plans.
+Refer to https://studentaid.gov/manage-loans/repayment/plans for repayment plans.

 All federal loans a student applies for will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by guarantee agencies, lenders, loan servicers, and schools determined to be authorized users of the data system.

-To find helpful information regarding the items below, please visit www.studentloans.gov.
+To find helpful information regarding the items below, please search https://studentaid.gov/.

 - Public Service Loan Forgiveness